Sirius: Serer religion

 In the religion of the Serer people of Senegal, the Gambia and Mauritania, Sirius is called Yoonir from the Serer language (and some of the Cangin language speakers, who are all ethnically Serers).
 The star Sirius is one of the most important and sacred stars in Serer religious cosmology and symbolism.
-The Serer high priests and priestesses (Saltigues, the hereditary "rain priests") chart Yoonir in order to forecast rainfall and enable Serer farmers to start planting seeds.
+The Serer high priests and priestesses (Saltigues, the hereditary "rain priests") chart Yoonir to forecast rainfall and enable Serer farmers to start planting seeds.
 In Serer religious cosmology, it is the symbol of the universe.

 Modern significance

 Sirius features on the coat of arms of Macquarie University, and is the name of its alumnae journal.
 Seven ships of the Royal Navy have been called HMS Sirius since the 18th century, with the first being the flagship of the First Fleet to Australia in 1788.
 The Royal Australian Navy subsequently named a vessel HMAS Sirius in honor of the flagship.
 American vessels include the USNS Sirius (T-AFS-8) as well as a monoplane model—the Lockheed Sirius, the first of which was flown by Charles Lindbergh.
 The name was also adopted by Mitsubishi Motors as the Mitsubishi Sirius engine in 1980.
 The name of the North American satellite radio company CD Radio was changed to Sirius Satellite Radio in November 1999, being named after "the brightest star in the night sky".
 Sirius is one of the 27 stars on the flag of Brazil, where it represents the state of Mato Grosso.

 Composer Karlheinz Stockhausen, who wrote a piece called Sirius, is claimed to have said on several occasions that he came from a planet in the Sirius system.
 To Stockhausen, Sirius stood for "the place where music is the highest of vibrations" and where music had been developed in the most perfect way.

 Sirius has been the subject of poetry.
 Dante and John Milton reference the star, and it is the "powerful western fallen star" of Walt Whitman's "When Lilacs Last in the Dooryard Bloom'd", while Tennyson's poem The Princess describes the star's scintillation:

+Throughout the 1990s, several members of the occult group the Order of the Solar Temple committed mass murder-suicide with the goal of leaving their bodies and spiritually "transiting" to Sirius.
+In total, 74 people died in all of the suicides and murders.